eluzix/claritus-website/content/faq.md

 <div class="collapse">
   <button type="button" class="collapsible">What is Claritus?</button>
   <div class="content">
-    <p>Claritus is a Personal Wealth Service that allows you to visualize all your invested assets in one place.</p>
+    <p>Claritus is a simple-to-use personal wealth service that allows you to view all of your
-    <p>We give you a simple and automatic way to track, understand, and improve your wealth.</p>
+    invested assets in one place.
+It’s the only tool you need to track, understand, and grow your wealth.</p>
   </div>

   <button type="button" class="collapsible">Why do I need it?</button>
   <div class="content">
-    <p>We believe that seeing a clear picture of your wealth should be easy and accessible whenever you need it.</p>
-    <p>Keeping track of more than a single invested asset is a challenging and tedious task, let alone these assets scattered in different accounts.
-Whatever you invest in the stock market, in real estate, or any other alternative investment, we help you see all assets together.</p>
+    <p>Keeping track of a single invested asset is a challenging and tedious task, let alone a number
+    of assets scattered across several accounts.
+Whether you invest in the stock market, real estate, or any other alternative investment type, Claritus provides you with a clear image of ALL your combined assets in one place, anytime you need it</p>
   </div>

   <button type="button" class="collapsible">How does it work?</button>
   <div class="content">
-    <p>Add your investment portfolios, bank account, and alternative assets.
-You can choose to enter them manually or link an account for automatic tracking.</p>
+    <p>Enter your investment portfolios, bank accounts, and alternative assets into Claritus.
+    You can choose to enter them manually or link accounts for automatic tracking.</p>
-    <p>We will crunch the numbers for you and allow you to see your assets together or divided into groups.
-You will get eye-opening insights that will help you control your wealth.</p>
+    <p>Claritus will crunch the numbers and present you with you a clear, real-time view of your <br/>assets - together or separated into groups.
+If you already have some tracking history,
-    <p>If you already have some tracking history, you can build your account backward and instantly see your progress over time.</p>
+    you can build your account retroactively and instantly see your progress over time.</p>
+    <p></p>What’s more, Claritus also provides you with eye-opening insights that will help you control your
+    wealth and make better-informed decisions for the future.</p>
   </div>

-  <button type="button" class="collapsible">How do you keep my privacy?</button>
+  <button type="button" class="collapsible">How do you protect my privacy?</button>
   <div class="content">
-    <p>We take your privacy very seriously; we know it's crucial to you.
-We are obligated to that, no matter what.</p>
-    <p>We will never sell or share your information with any third parties.</p>
+    <p>We hold your privacy, security, and anonymity in the highest importance - to the extent that
-    <p>Our loyalty is first and foremost to you, no hidden agenda, and no dual loyalty, no matter what.
-That is why our model is a paid subscription so that we can keep our promise to you.</p>
+    even we don’t have access to your data.
+Our loyalty is first and foremost to you, our customer - no hidden agendas, no dual loyalties, no matter what.
+In addition, we will never share or sell your information with any third parties</p>
   </div>

-  <button type="button" class="collapsible">What about security?</button>
+  <button type="button" class="collapsible">What about Claritus’s security?</button>
   <div class="content">
+    <p>Claritus applies bank-quality security standards.
-    <p>Claritus applies bank quality standards for security.
-All your information is secured and encrypted in rest and while in transit.</p>
+    All of your information is secured and encrypted both at rest and in transit.
-    <p>We use Yodlee to get read-only access to the accounts you choose to link.
-We don't have access to your credentials only to the information you choose to link.</p>
+    The system uses Yodlee to get read-only access only to those accounts you choose to link.</p>
   </div>

-  <button type="button" class="collapsible">How do you calculate the yield?</button>
+  <button type="button" class="collapsible">How does Claritus calculate my yield?</button>
   <div class="content">
+    <p>For any single asset, the system uses the modified
+    <a href="https://en.wikipedia.org/wiki/Modified_Dietz_method" target="_blank">Dietz method</a>.
-    <p>For any single asset, we use the modified <a href="https://en.wikipedia.org/wiki/Modified_Dietz_method">Dietz method</a>.
-When looking at assets together, we use weighted returns.
-This way, we ensure you can safely compare investments and understand their worth.</p>
+    When looking at assets together, it uses weighted returns.
+    This way, you can be confident about safely comparing investments and understanding their worth.</p>
   </div>

-  <button type="button" class="collapsible">How do you automatically track my accounts?</button>
+  <button type="button" class="collapsible">How does Claritus automatically track my accounts?</button>
   <div class="content">
-    <p>We use Yodlee, a market leader in financial data aggregation, to link your investments and bank accounts, and track them.</p>
+    <p>Claritus uses Yodlee, a market leader in financial data aggregation,
-    <p>We never see any of your credentials, and we get read-only access to the account.</p>
+    to link your investments and bank accounts and track them.
+We never see any of your credentials, and get read-only access to the accounts you link to Claritus.</p>
   </div>

-  <button type="button" class="collapsible">I have a question to ask you, what do I do?</button>
+  <button type="button" class="collapsible">How do I contact you for any reason?</button>
   <div class="content">
-    <p>You can always ask us directly at <a href="mailto:help@claritus.io">help@claritus.io</a>.</p>
+    <p>You can contact us anytime <a href="mailto:help@claritus.io">help@claritus.io</a>.</p>
   </div>
 </div>
 {{< /rawhtml >}}